vyomasystems-lab/challenges-tanujsindhwani1992/level2_design/README.md

 ## Is the verification complete ?
 All the opcodes provided by the Reference model were applied to the DUT and the max_put_value_src1 ,  max_put_value_src2 ,  max_put_value_src3 values were put to random values between ( 0 , 2**32 - 1 ) and the same was executed for 100 times.
 An increase in the count of the number of times the opcode is executed will provide better coverage for max_put_value_src1 ,  max_put_value_src2 ,  max_put_value_src3 values.

 Providing the above inputs, we can say that the all possible input combinations have been tried , and the complete code has been excercised.
-This provides us more confidence about the verification strategy used to verify the Sequence Dectector 1011 design.
+This provides us more confidence about the verification strategy used to verify the Bit Manipulation processor design.